This post contains affiliate links. If you buy through these links, I may earn a small commission.

-I just change out the decor depending on the season and it adds a nice touch to the new stairwell.
+This adds a nice homey touch to the new stairwell.
 Much better than the dingy path to the basement that was there before!

 Want to find out which are The 5 Easiest Vegetables to Grow?

-Grab the free download available only to subscribers!
+Sign up here; available only to subscribers!